About Prostate Cancer2024-11-19T06:35:31+00:00

 Prostate Cancer Screening Journey

-Prostate Cancer Pathway Graphic
+Prostate Cancer Pathway

 The PSA test measures the level of prostate specific antigen in your blood.
 High levels of blood PSA can indicate the presence of cancer in the prostate.
 However, there are many reasons why you might have a high PSA level that have no relation to cancer.
 In fact, only 1 in 4 men with high PSA levels have prostate cancer.
 PSA testing also finds indolent prostate cancer that may not need treatment leading to men opting for unnecessary treatments with potential harmful side effects (4,5).